Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/04/sql-server-replicating-schema-changes.md

 categories:
     - Programming
 tags:
-    - replication
+    - Replication
-    - snapshot
+    - Snapshot
-    - sql
+    - SQL
 ---

 If you have read the documentation, you will have found that in modern versions of SQL Server you can run schema changes (with a small number of exceptions) and have them replicated out to subscribers.
 This applies to multiple kinds of replication, but this article is about transactional replication in particular.